ashokgit/Ultimate-Translator/README.md

 ### For Developers: A Powerful API Awaits

-Ultimate Translator is more than a UI; it's a developer-first platform.
+Easy AI Translator is more than a UI; it's a developer-first platform.

 - **Explore the API**: Head to `http://localhost:3000/api-docs` to access the interactive Swagger UI.
 Discover all available endpoints for programmatic translation, configuration, and management.
 - **Integrate with Ease**: Build powerful, multilingual applications by leveraging a robust, secure, and well-documented API.

-## Why Ultimate Translator?
+## Why Easy AI Translator?
 The Solution for Complex, Large-Scale Translation

 Managing translations when your content is vast, complex, and constantly changing is a nightmare.
 Translating backend data for frontend applications, especially unstructured or nested JSON, often leads to corrupted data, broken user experiences, and immense manual effort.

-**Ultimate Translator is built to solve this.** It automates and manages bulk translations for any data structure, adapting to your content with unparalleled intelligence and configurability.
+**Easy AI Translator is built to solve this.** It automates and manages bulk translations for any data structure, adapting to your content with unparalleled intelligence and configurability.

 ### Key Differentiators: The "Hidden" Features

-Beyond simple string-for-string translation, Ultimate Translator provides an enterprise-grade engine packed with features that ensure quality, reliability, and cost-effectiveness.
+Beyond simple string-for-string translation, Easy AI Translator provides an enterprise-grade engine packed with features that ensure quality, reliability, and cost-effectiveness.

 - **Intelligent Content-Aware Translation**: The system automatically detects and preserves non-translatable elements.
     - It intelligently skips over IDs, slugs, URLs, currency values, and code snippets, preventing data corruption.